Do You Need an Outsourced CFO?

 The implications of faulty financial inputs surrounding the quantities, costs, margins, inventory, and cash flows of your company can be profound.
-In fact, these details can ultimately affect the market share and improve your access to capital.
+In fact, without good financial inputs this can ultimately affect the market share and your access to capital.

 So, what can you expect a fractional CFO to add to your business?